freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/magnets.md

 ## Magnet Setup

 Add a **Magnet** component with *Add Component -> Pinball -> Mechs -> Magnet*.
 Its transform defines the field origin.
-The component creates a force field only; add a collider separately wherever the ball must touch solid hardware.
+Playfield and Spatial magnets create only a force field, so their solid hardware needs a separate collider.
+A Cylindrical magnet can also generate its own exact circular sidewall collider.

 All Magnet distance fields use **VPX units**, not millimeters or Unity world units.
 A standard pinball has a radius of 25 VPX units, which is a useful reference when choosing distances.